ling-hn/ling-hn.github.io/_posts/2025-07-20-Harmonic-Project-1.md

     enable: true
 ---

 *In this series, I try to (progressively) explore the connections between music theory and physics.
-Starting from fundamental concepts in music theory, it gradually integrates acoustical and mathematical perspectives, ultimately leading to a visual interpretation of musical structures through Lissajous curves.*
+Starting from revisting fundamental concepts in music theory, gradually integrating mathematical perspectives, ultimately leading to a visual interpretation of musical structures through Lissajous curves.*

-### Pitch & Frequency 音高與頻率
+#### Pitch & Frequency 音高與頻率

-#### Pitch as a perceptual quality (感知)
+##### Pitch as a perceptual quality (感知)

 Is pitch simply the same as frequency?
 How do we define them?
 (Yes, I start with definition.
 We all love definition.)